Seth2077-git/seth-learning_project/README.md

-# seth-learning_project
+# Seth-learning_project
+Welcome to my respos
-please help me if you find there's a problem or mistake i made on my code! i will welcome any critics and suggestion. thank for your help
+my name is Seth and I'm new to coding, please help me if you find there's a problem or mistake I made on my code!
+I will welcome any critiques and suggestions.
+I appreciate your help